PavPavv/MyJSCheatsheet/interview_EN/react.md

 ## 3. What is CommonJS?

 CommonJS is the module pattern that’s supported by all versions of Node (see the Node.js documentation on modules).
 You can still use these modules with **Babel** and **webpack**.
-With CommonJS, JavaScript objects are exported using module.exports.
+With CommonJS, JavaScript objects are exported using **module.exports**.
-CommonJS does not support an import statement.
-Instead, modules are imported with the require function.
+CommonJS does not support an **import** statement.
+Instead, modules are imported with the **require()** function.

 ## 4. What is webpack?

 Webpack is one of the leading tools for bundling JS modules.
 Webpack is billed as a module bundler.
 A module bundler takes all of our different files (JavaScript, LESS, CSS, JSX, ESNext, and so on) and turns them into a single file.
 The two main benefits of bundling are modularity and network performance.
-Modularity will allow you to break down your source code into parts, or modules, that are easier to work with, especially in a team environment.Network performance is gained by only needing to load one dependency in the browser: the bundle.
+Modularity will allow you to break down your source code into parts, or modules, that are easier to work with, especially in a team environment.
+Network performance is gained by only needing to load one dependency in the browser: the bundle.
 Each script tag makes an HTTP request, and there’s a latency penalty for each HTTP request.
 Bundling all the dependencies into a single file allows you to load everything with one HTTP request, thereby avoiding additional latency.

+> Each script tag makes an HTTP request

 Aside from code compilation, webpack also can handle:

 - **Code splitting** (Splits up your code into different chunks that can be loaded when you need them.
 Sometimes these are called rollups or layers; the aim is to break up code as needed for different pages or devices.)